The 9 Best Folding Bikes for Heavy & Tall Riders

 • Price: $1,799

-The Turboant Swift S1 electric bike is a great option for overweight riders looking for a reliable and efficient folding commuter at an affordable price point.
+The Turboant Swift S1 electric bike is a strong option for overweight riders seeking a reliable, efficient folding commuter at an affordable price point.

-With a weight capacity of 330 pounds, the Swift S1 can accommodate most of the heaviest guys.
+With a 330-pound weight capacity, the Swift S1 can accommodate most heavy users.

 The bike also features a convenient thumb throttle and pedal assist system, making it easy for riders to customize their ride experience.

-A sleek and compact design, making it easy to store and transport adds up points making it an excellent choice for overweight riders, but note that at almost 73lbs, this is not an easy toy to haul around.
+A sleek, compact design that makes it easy to store and transport earns points, making it an excellent choice for overweight riders.
+However, at almost 73lbs, this is not an easy toy to haul around.

 5 Muscular Folding Bikes For Big Guys